-When a party files with the court a document or form, which the court is required to copy and serve, the document or form is accompanied by a/an attachment(s), the filing party must provide an adequate number of copies of the attachment(s) sufficient to allow the court to serve a copy with the form or document on all parties to the action.
+When a party files with the court a document or form, which the court is required to copy and serve, and the document or form is accompanied by an attachment(s), the filing party must provide an adequate number of copies of the attachment(s) sufficient to allow the court to serve a copy with the form or document on all parties to the action.
+(Adopted 1/1/2013; Rev. 1/1/2018)

-(Adopted 1/1/2013)